Encephalitis involves inflammation of the brain. Key causes are infections (e.g., viruses) and autoimmune disease.

 Diagnosis

-- Lumbar puncture, sending cerebrospinal fluid for viral PCR testing
+- Lumbar puncture, sending cerebrospinal fluid for viral PCR testing, including HSV, VZV and enterovirus

-- EEG recording can be helpful in mild or ambiguous symptoms but is not always routinely required
+- EEG in mild or ambiguous symptoms, but is not always routinely required

-- HIV testing is recommended in all patients with encephalitis
+- HIV testing in all patients with encephalitis

 Management